-Both developed and developing countries commonly draft a National Energy Efficiency Action Plan (NEEAP) to build on existing achievements; such plans typically include a comprehensive set of initiatives to unlock further energy efficiency potential.
-NEEAP identifies specific programs and new initiatives across various sectors, and encompasses energy-ef-
+Development of a National Energy Efficiency Action Plan (NEEAP) is a common practice in developing and developed countries to build on existing achievements, and includes a comprehensive set of initiatives to unlock further energy-efficiency potential.
+NEEAP identifies specific programs and new initiatives across various sectors, and encompasses energy-efficiency plans that have been developed by individual institutions.
+NEEAP sets a national target for energy savings, identifies implementation mechanisms, and provides estimates of energy and monetary savings.

-Currently Kuwait lacks such a strategic level of planning for energy efficiency, which makes it challenging to bring scattered efforts together under one umbrella and in response to one national target.
+Currently, Kuwait lacks such a strategic level of planning for energy efficiency, which makes it challenging to bring scattered efforts together under one umbrella and in response to one national target.

 Examples from the GCC region and other countries have demonstrated how NEEAP could be instrumental in advancing energy efficiency developments and innovations.
-Currently, Kuwait has not set a specific energy-efficiency target, unlike neighboring GCC countries that have a defined national energy target (e.g., a 6% reduction in energy consumption by 2025 in Bahrain).
+Currently, Kuwait has not set a specific energy-efficiency target, unlike neighboring GCC countries that have a defined national energy target (e.g. a 6% reduction in energy consumption by 2025 in Bahrain).